Right Arrow

 Life-altering injuries, massive claims

-Detects guard/interlock bypass; records protocol violations for swift corrective action
+Detects entry into no-go zones around machinery; records protocol violations for corrective action

 Burns